cblevins/sp25-data/_modules/pandas-3.md

 - Import the pandas library
 - Read in the contents of the CSV of Utah census data and assign it to a variable `utah_df` (ie. Utah dataframe)
 - Let's take a look at the contents of the dataframe.
-Since there are a lot of columns, copy and paste this code, which tells Python not to "truncate" the columns and instead show all of them: `pandas.set_option('display.max_columns', None)`.
+Since there are a lot of columns, copy and paste this code, which tells Python not to "truncate" the columns and instead show all of them: `pd.set_option('display.max_columns', None)`.
 Then write a line of code to display a random sample of 12 rows from the dataframe.

 ---